 The Contractors Licensing Board offers four main license types for which you can apply.
 They include commercial, residential building, residential remodeler, and home improvement specialty license.
 For each of the types, there is a separate state contractors license application that you have to fill in.
 Commercial licenses come in two types: restricted (projects below $750,000) and full commercial license.
 The same counts for residential remodeler and home improvement licenses, where the restricted option is for projects up to $50,000.

-After the initial licensing process, contractors have to undergo the contractor license renewal in the state on an yearly basis.
+After the initial licensing process, contractors have to renew their license yearly.

 The Arkansas contractors license requirements